 Memory care frequently asked questions

 People who are cognitively challenged, whether from Alzheimer’s or other forms of dementia, require a higher level of care and security than those in assisted living who simply need help with activities of daily living to maximize their independence.
-At Timber Ridge, we work with individuals, family members and caregivers to balance respect and care with the acknowledgment that each person’s preferences and routines are important to their well-being.
+In our senior living community, we work with individuals, family members and caregivers to balance respect and care with the acknowledgment that each person’s preferences and routines are important to their well-being.
 Our thoughtful layout and design creates a more homelike feel to help reduce confusion and provides complete security around-the-clock.
-With special programs designed for those with memory loss, memory care at Timber Ridge enables pleasant and peaceful days.
+With special programs designed for those with memory loss, dementia care at Timber Ridge enables pleasant and peaceful days.

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with a person’s daily functioning.
 This group of symptoms isn’t a disease in themselves, but may accompany certain diseases or conditions.

 Alzheimer’s disease is the most common cause of dementia.
 It’s a progressive, degenerative disease of the brain characterized by loss of function and death of nerve cells in several brain areas.
 It initially affects recent memories and new learning, and eventually robs individuals of long-term memories.